Aetf/Aetf.github.io/source/research/index.md

 Most of my research happens in _improving computer system infrastructure for deep learning applications_.
 This ranges from GPU sharing primitives to facilitate better scheduling and improve resource utilization, to better hyperparameter tuning execution engine providing better utilization in the cluster.
-Currently, I'm working on new inference servering frameworks with better support for dynamic neural networks.
+Currently, I'm working on new inference serving frameworks with better support for dynamic neural networks.

 For a complete list of my past experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Sep.
 2021).